TheGoogleRider2/TheGoogleRider2/README.md

 - **Fun fact**: my old username was **TheGoogleRider**, it was created by my father for me because we had a horse named **Google** (yes, weird name) and I was the one who rode it.

+- **Fun fact 2**: I was actually born in Hamburg (and I consider myself a Hamburger (yes, it means a person from Hamburg)), but I was mostly raised in Thailand, then later moved back to Germany, so I have this identity crisis, because I don't know what to consider myself anymore.

 <h3 align="left">My Socials:</h3>

 - Linkedin: [**vbrabandt**](https://www.linkedin.com/in/vbrabandt/)